Trade Show and Expo Strategy for Photographers

 Go the day before

 Go there as soon as you can start setting up!
 If it’s the day before, definitely do it!!
-Some places also let you As you can see in the picture to the left, I came a day before the show to this bridal fair, and realized that the table and chair I rented was definitely not enough - it was not cute, and it definitely didn’t do the space justice.
-I also found out how gross the carpet was, so I knew to bring a vacuum and another rug to put over the rented carpet (they ended up vacuuming it before the show, so I didn’t use the rug).
+As you can see in the picture, I came a day before the show to this bridal fair, and realized that the table and chair I rented was definitely not enough - it was not cute, and it definitely didn’t do the space justice.
+I also found out how gross the carpet was, so I knew to bring a vacuum and another rug to put over the rented carpet.
 Especially if this is the first show you are doing, or the space you have is bigger than usual, go check it out the day before so you have time to bring more stuff on the real day.

 Pack things in plastic tubs